The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Finite-range decomposition

 \subsection{Proof of Proposition~\ref{prop:decomp}: finite-range property}

 The starting point for the construction of the finite-range decomposition is the following lemma, from which one can directly obtain the finite-range decomposition when $s=0$.
-The lemma originated in \cite{MR3129804}, but we obtain here a better decay estimate, which is important for our construction of the finite-range decomposition for $s \neq 0$. \begin{lemma} For $t>0$, there exist polynomials $P_t$ of degree at most $t$ such that for $\lambda \in (0,3]$,
+The lemma originated in \cite{MR3129804}, but we obtain here a better decay estimate, which is important for our construction of the finite-range decomposition for $s \neq 0$.
+Also, the lemma specifies the choice of $\gamma$ for \eqref{eq:decomp1}.